 - 8 Teaching Good Sportsmanship In Ways Kids Would Admire It

 - 9 Read A Good Sportsmanship Story Kids Would Love

 - 10 Find Tips To Teach Sportsmanship To Kids

 - 11 Love These Good Sportsmanship Stories For Kids?

 Sally Sore Loser – A Must Read Sportsmanship Story For Your Child

 Sally Sore Loser: A Story About Winning and Losing is particularly a book that kids must read and can learn from.

-This story talks about a girl who is so obsessed of being the first at everything that she turns play time into something nasty and gets scorned on by fellow classmates, and dubbed Sally Sore Loser.
+This story talks about a girl who is so obsessed with being the first at everything that she turns playtime into something nasty and gets scorned by fellow classmates and dubbed Sally Sore Loser.

 Then a teacher then teaches her the need to follow the eight golden rules of being a good sport and she learns her lesson.

 Why I feel that kids SHOULD read this book is because it clearly tells you winning isn’t everything.